Ask the Experts | Bridal Advice | South Florida Wedding Planner 01-01-2019 by Kimmy

 Marissa explains, “With the exception of invitations, I think anything printable is an easy DIY.
 Just make sure you get a paper cutter from Hobby Lobby or Michaels!
 Just because something is a DYI project doesn’t mean that it should look like you did it yourself; make everything look professional.”

 The best takeaway from these two tidbits is to really evaluate the amount of time and money you are willing to spend to do a DIY project.
 If you love to homebrew, and you want to give special DIY wedding favors, then that is a creative, special DIY.
-A great way to save money is to create your own flower arrangements, just be sure to solicit help from the bridesmaids and mothers.

 Photo by: Shea Christine Photography